 National Geographic says that at the current rate of deforestation, the world’s rainforests could diminish and virtually vanish within the next 100 years at our current rate of depletion.
-This not only causes loss of habitat for millions of species, but a steep negative impact on climate change as well.
+This not only causes loss of habitat for millions of species, but a steep negative impact on Climate change as well.

 And, they–along with countless other sources–cite that, “The biggest driver of deforestation is agriculture.
 Farmers cut forests to provide more room for planting crops or grazing livestock.”
 Plant-based agriculture used to feed animals bred for food drives up the amount of resources consumed by crops – “intensive livestock production requires large quantities of harvested feed.
-The growing of cereals for feed in turn requires substantial areas of land” – while grazing animals such as cattle place additional stress on the state of Earth’s forests, especially the Amazon Rainforests.
+The growing of cereals for feed, in turn, requires substantial areas of land” – while grazing animals such as cattle place additional stress on the state of Earth’s forests, especially the Amazon Rainforests.

 How Big of a Problem is This, Really?

-The Wageningen University and Research Centre similarly reports that, “Agriculture is estimated to be the direct driver for around 80% of deforestation worldwide.”
+The Wageningen University and Research Centre similarly reports that “Agriculture is estimated to be the direct driver for around 80% of deforestation worldwide.”

-In Latin America, especially in rainforest areas that are home to thousands of plant and animal species, commercial agriculture has clear cut about two-thirds of forest.
+In Latin America, especially in rainforest areas that are home to thousands of plant and animal species, commercial agriculture has clear cut about two-thirds of the forest.
 Similarly, agriculture is responsible for deforestation in tropical Asia, as well as Africa.

 Some organizations attempt to focus the decline of forests squarely on urban expansion, claiming there’s nothing that can be done about deforestation, unless the human population sees an immediate decrease–this addresses one a tiny fraction of the problem!